mjfos2r/gcp-cloud-docs/compute/setup_jupyter_hub.md

     c.Spawner.mem_limit = None
     ```

+8. Before we can use jupyterhub, we need to create a password for ourselves.
+(Unless you've already done this!)

+    ```bash
+    sudo passwd <username>
+    ```

-8. Okay now we can restart systemd and add the service.
+9. Okay now we can restart systemd and add the service.

     ```bash
     sudo systemctl daemon-reload